 That’s not to say that timeframes have to be set in stone.
 If a timeframe needs to move, be proactive and tell the person involved.
 As long as they know a solution is in progress, you are likely to keep their trust and confidence that things are being worked out.

-The email sign off and signature
+9. Personalize the email sign off and signature

 This email has to be coming from a real person.
 Not a team or a faceless group.
 If you are the point person for the issue, it comes from you, your email, and with your name in the email sign off and signature.
 When needed, have the email come from a team email, such as support or customer service, but with the name and title of a higher-level manager or executive.